 5. Age – Doing what others your age may not do regularly

 6. Participating in a new area that you have not before

 7. Learning or developing a new skill

 What Should You Do with This Anxiety

 Anxiety is going to come and go whether we want it to or not.
 The key is to maintain a positive focus and allow the anxiety to be the driving force to make you better versus allowing it to become a roadblock.

 When you get to a point of comfort and you stop pushing yourself, you quit striving to be better and you quit seeing results.
 This can be seen in many levels of fitness and competition.

 Don’t be stagnant.
 Don’t get comfortable.
-Push yourself everyday to be better in some area.
+Push yourself every day to be better in some areas.
 This doesn’t mean you have to be perfect or better in everything but be better at something than you were before.